department-of-veterans-affairs/health-apis-deployer/deployment-unit.md

 - May be long running

 ##### Smoke tests
-- Rand during route changes to verify connectivity to DU through load balancers and k8s ingress
+- Ran during route changes to verify connectivity to DU through load balancers and k8s ingress
 - Should execute quickly
 - Should exercise operations that cover each expect HTTP path
   For example, if the DU expects paths `/awesome/possum` and `/chillo/armadillo` to be available,